eduardoaraya/fd-backend-nest/README.md

 > Contain database connection and schema declarations also include seeds and migrations

 [**libs**](./src/libs)
-> Provider Source domains to application
+> Source domains to application

 ## Steps to build application